grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/01 HTTP-2.md

 ## Overview

+HTTP/2.0 is the latest version of the HTTP protocol.
+It improves significantly upon HTTP/1.
-HTTP/2.0 is the latest version of the HTTP protocol and introduces some major improvements compared to its predecessor.
-Chiefly of which is the introduction of a binary wire protocol with multiplexed streams over a single TCP connection.
-This solves a long-standing performance issue with HTTP/1.1, [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+Most importantly, it introduces a binary wire protocol with multiplexed streams over a single TCP connection.
+This solves a long-standing performance issue with HTTP/1.1: [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).

-Well, it at least _partially_ solves it, since you still have TCP congestion control mechanisms interfering with the intended independent nature of the multiplexed streams in cases of lost/dropped packets and retransmission/reassembly.
-The full solution is to run HTTP/2.0 over UDP, which is what Google implemented with [QUIC](https://en.wikipedia.org/wiki/QUIC).
+Well, it at least _partially_ solves it.
+There are still TCP congestion control mechanisms interfering with the intended independent nature of the multiplexed streams in cases of lost/dropped packets and retransmission/reassembly.
+The full solution is to run HTTP/2.0 over UDP, as Google implemented with [QUIC](https://en.wikipedia.org/wiki/QUIC).

 ## Additional features of HTTP/2.0